Ritz Dakota Digital

-The Ritz Dakota Digital was a type of point-and-shoot digital camera, introduced in July 2003, and sold by the Ritz Camera Centers.
+The Ritz Dakota Digital was a type of point-and-shoot digital camera, introduced in July 2003, designed by Pure Digital Technologies and sold by the Ritz Camera Centers.
 It had a digital photo resolution of 1.2 megapixels (1280 pixels wide, 960 pixels high) and a storage capacity of 25 pictures.

+Original model

 When introduced, the Dakota Digital sparked massive interest, primarily due to its price tag: US$10.99.
-At the time, a digital camera of similar resolution and functionality was in the $40–$70 range.
+At the time, a digital camera of similar low-end resolution and functionality was in the $40–$70 range.
 The reason for the low price was that the Dakota Digital was a single-use camera, i.e. the consumer takes the pictures, returns the camera to the store, and the pictures are returned to the consumer in print and CD-ROM format (after an additional $11 processing fee) while the camera is refurbished and resold.
-The Dakota Digital wasn't the very first digital camera introduced as a single-use concept camera - Pentax and Sanyo did it in Japan two years before.
-However, it was the first single-use digital camera to be mass-marketed (the Pentax/Sanyo camera was only a three-month trial run), as well as the first single-use digital camera sold in the United States.
+The Dakota Digital wasn't the very first digital camera introduced as a single-use concept camera - Pentax did it in Japan two years before with the Tottemo EG. However, it was the first single-use digital camera to be mass-marketed (the Pentax/Sanyo camera was only a three-month trial run), as well as the first single-use digital camera sold in the United States.

 Almost immediately after introduction, several people began work on hacking the single-use Dakota Digital in attempts to transform it into what would be the least expensive reusable digital camera available at the time.
 In November 2003, only four months after it was introduced, they succeeded in this task.
 Technical details about the internal components were publicly posted on the Internet, along with instructions for creating various compatible link cables that connected the Dakota Digital to home personal computers.
 In addition to this, special third-party software provided a way to download pictures and clear the camera's internal flash memory to allow more pictures to be taken.
 The technical data, instructions and software met all requirements to make the Dakota Digital reusable.

 Public announcement of how to transform the single-use camera into a reusable camera, paired with the very low camera price, immediately created high demand for the Dakota Digital.
 So Ritz began pulling the Dakota Digital out of its stores after learning of the hack, and the original camera soon became difficult to find.

 In July 2004, a group of hackers made available methods to further improve the original Dakota Digital by upgrading the camera's firmware, or internal programming.
 These firmware upgrades added several new features, most notably the ability to adjust or remove the original 25 picture limit, along with various other changes and improvements.